 Hubspot lists different mission statements below:

-In the next step, you will define the "what" and the "who" of your strategic marketing plan, which means your unique selling proposition and your audience.
+In the next step, you will define the “what” and the “who” of your strategic marketing plan, which means your unique selling proposition and audience.

 3) Develop A Target Audience